 Archiving

+Longterm archiving keeping full resolution versus mezzanine – comparisons

+What can/cannot do with certain file formats – streaming, editing

 Video images recorded by MBARI’s field recording systems are periodically transferred to shore for archival and processing.
 This can occur at the conclusion of each day length mission, or in the case of an extended expedition, periodically during the cruise or when the vessel returns to home port.

 The current method of transferring video files from the field to MBARI’s archive system is by physically transporting the video files on portable storage media back to a high speed Ethernet connection at MBARI’s facilities and uploading the data to MBARI’s computer storage systems on TITAN.
 The two MBARI main ROV’s use a portable RAID drive (Redundant Array of Independent Disks), however the plan is to switch to LTO-8 tape.
 Each LTO-8 tape can store about 60 hours of video (ProRes 1080 P60 format).
 The file transfer process can migrate to a direct Ethernet download if a 10 Gigabit Ethernet connection is installed between MBARI’s vessels and shore.
+Reference download time but note too much of a bottleneck, likely not feasible.
 Other field recording systems use a similar scheme of transporting files using portable media and downloading to MBARI’s computing system.

-Table of download times from ships?

 Cataloguing new video files takes place during the upload process.
 Files are registered with the Video Asset Manager application.
 Add details here on registration/cataloguing files!
+Daily process looks for new files and registers then in the Video Asset manager

 Illustration: Flow chart of various VARS applications such as Video Asset Manager, Annotation Service, Knowledgebase and Player functions.
 May belong in processing section below.